puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

     * `months` --- Which months the task should run, as an array.
 Defaults to all months.
 Each month must be an integer between 1 and 12.
     * `on` **(Required)** --- Which days of the month the task should run, as an array.
-Each day must beeither an integer between 1 and 31, or the special value `last,` which is always the last day of the month.
+Each day must be either an integer between 1 and 31, or the special value `last,` which is always the last day of the month.
 * For `monthly` (by weekday) triggers:
     * `months` --- Which months the task should run, as an array.
 Defaults to